arnfla/cv/index.md

 `Spring 2020`
 __Marin IT AS__
-Network infrastructure upgrade to new design - Asia Pacific
+Network infrastructure upgrade to new design - APAC (including Australia)

 `Winter 2019`
 __Marin IT AS__